 Importance of Assessment and Diagnosis in Counseling

-Assessment in counseling is often the crucial first step of the therapeutic process, and it requires the therapist to develop an in-depth understanding of their client.
+Assessment in counseling is often the crucial first step of the counseling process, and it requires the counselor to develop an in-depth understanding of their client.
 According to a Pearson eTextbook, clinical assessment involves collecting information and data to evaluate and analyze the client’s current state of mind and overall well-being.
-Assessment and diagnosis is incredibly important because it allows you, as the therapist, to understand where the client is at and create a strategic plan that will allow them to get to where they need to be.
+Assessment and diagnosis are incredibly important because they allow you, as the counselor, to understand where the client is and create a strategic plan that will allow them to get to where they need to be.

 Setting the Stage: Why Understanding Clients Is Crucial